mtrpcic/phonebook/README.md

 3. Do not bump the version number, that will be done by me when merging the pull request
 4. Make your pull request!

-To make a pull request, please do the following:

 ## License
 Copyright (c) 2013 Mike Trpcic, released under the MIT license.